HeiderJeffer/PhD-Leeds-Doctoral-College-University-of-Leeds-/README.md

 results (in the form of URLs) from the Chrome browser on my laptop into a Word file (DOCX format).

+This step resulted in the Search Results Collection A, URL webpages converted into Word file (DOCX format).

 **Step 4: Apply Inclusion/Exclusion Criteria to Search Results Collection A**